 Qatar is the world’s biggest exporter of LNG, or gas cooled to a liquid for transportation by ship.

 New liquefaction plants are being discussed in Australia, Russia, Nigeria, Tanzania, Mozambique and South Asia, according to the IEA.
-Cheniere Energy Inc. (LNG)’s Sabine Pass gas-export terminal in Louisiana is likely to advance after receiving authorization from the Federal Energy Regulatory Commission in April, the agency said.
+Cheniere Energy Inc. (LNG:US)’s Sabine Pass gas-export terminal in Louisiana is likely to advance after receiving authorization from the Federal Energy Regulatory Commission in April, the agency said.

 To contact Bloomberg News staff for this story: Chua Baizhen in Beijing at firstname.lastname@example.org